.NET 4 Baby Steps - Part I: TimeSpan

 Produces: image

-See how all three locations have different formats, and this is important because the old methods couldn’t cope with these differences in numbers - they could only accept a single specific format.
+See how all three locations have different formats, and this is important because the old methods couldn’t handle these differences— they could only accept a single specific format.

 Now we can do the following: